Treating acute myeloid leukaemia

 If you have the sub-type of AML known as acute promyelocytic leukaemia, you'll usually be given capsules of a medicine called ATRA, in addition to chemotherapy.

 ATRA works by changing the immature white blood cells (blast cells) into mature healthy cells, and can reduce symptoms very quickly.

 Side effects of ATRA can include headaches, nausea, bone pain, and dry mouth, skin and eyes.

 If induction is successful, the next stage of treatment will be consolidation.

-This often involves receiving regular injections of chemotherapy medication that are usually given on an outpatient basis, which means that you will not have to stay in hospital overnight.
-However, you may require some short stays in hospital if your symptoms suddenly get worse or if you develop an infection.
+This often involves receiving regular injections of chemotherapy medication that are usually given on an outpatient basis, which means that you won't have to stay in hospital overnight.
+However, you may need some short stays in hospital if your symptoms suddenly get worse or if you develop an infection.